 Over the course of my first year as your superintendent, I’ve had the pleasure of visiting classrooms in every school and in every program several times.
 I have met many of you during community events, and I look forward to meeting so many more of our dedicated community members in the year to come.
 I continue to be truly impressed by our students, families, employees, and community.
 Littleton Public Schools is a remarkable district, and I look forward to another great year together.

 We firmly believe that the work of teaching and learning is sacred, and we take that responsibility very seriously.
 Every day our teachers are doing their best to provide each student with what they need when they need it academically, socially, and emotionally.
 We are always looking for ways to improve, and we have some exciting work ahead of us this year.
-Our dedicated staff is the backbone of our district, and their passion for education makes a significant difference.
+Our dedicated staff members are the backbone of our district, and their passion for education makes a significant difference.
 We are excited to welcome a group of talented new educators to LPS who will join us in our mission to inspire and educate.

 The improvements voters made possible through the passage of the $298 million bond in 2018 are wrapping up this summer.
 Over the course of the last five years, LPS has been transformed by this bond in so many ways.
 Thank you for your investment in your schools and for leaving a lasting legacy for generations to come.
 Your trust and support mean the world to us.
 We cannot do this sacred work without you.